kevin-allen/autopipy/docs/main_classes.md

 * **ArenaDetector**: Detects the arena in video.
 The arena is detected using the opencv library.

 ### Other classes
-* **Project**: Represents a research project or experiment containing a list of sessions.
+* **Project**: Represents a research project or experiment containing a list of `Session` objects.
 * **Session**: Represents a single session.
 This class can check that we have all the needed files for analysis.
 It also get trial times from the log file.
+It can have a list of `Trial` objects.
 * **Trial**: Represents a single trial.
-This takes care of extracting the trial features and make trial related stuff (videos).
+This takes care of extracting certain trial features and can create video of the trial (videos).
+It also uses `NavPath` objects to get the search and homing paths features.
 * **NavPath**: Represents a path of an animal.
 This will extract different variables from it (e.g. distance, directional vector length).
 * **Lever**: Represents the lever location in a trial.
 The class can be used to know if the animal is in the lever zone (right next to the lever).